 We have been one of the foremost supporters of textile conservation in the UK.
 Since the 1980s, we have made capital grants, funded research, and provided bursaries for students at the Centre for Textile Conservation, supporting the Centre to the tune of £1.75 million when it was at the University of Southampton, and now in Glasgow.
 We have also funded internships in tapestry conservation through Historic Royal Palaces, at Hampton Court Palace.

 The Clothworkers’ Centre for the Study and Conservation of Textiles and Fashion at the Victoria and Albert Museum (V&A), Blythe House, was made possible by our £1 million grant towards the £3 million cost of the Centre.
-The British Museum’s World Conservation and Exhibitions Centre, which opened in 2014, benefitted from our £750,000 grant towards its Organics Conservation lab.
+The British Museum’s World Conservation and Exhibitions Centre, which opened in 2014, benefited from our £750,000 grant towards its Organics Conservation lab.

 In 2019 and 2020, we funded two projects at regional museums, Worthing Museum and Manchester Art Gallery, to improve access to important textile collections.

 In 2020, we committed £265,000 to the University of Oxford Textile Study Centre.
 This will support two roles over three years during an ambitious £10 million capital project, building one of the world's most important textile collections centres, and providing new opportunities for conservation, study and engagment.

 We awarded £265,000 in 2020 to the University of Oxford Textile Study Centre, providing new opportunities for conservation, study and engagement of the 8,000 textiles objects in the Pitt Rivers Museum (where only about 75 of these objects are currently accessible).
 Pictured here is a camel saddle cloth collected by Gigi Crocker Jones in Oman.
 2003.9.58 © Pitt Rivers Museum, University of Oxford